-When coming up with creative HOA ideas that align with your association’s budget, it's crucial for your board to have a clear vision for your community.
+When coming up with creative HOA or COA ideas that align with your association’s budget, it's crucial for your board to have a clear vision for your community.
 This vision should be built from resident feedback and input, so start with engaging in conversation with them.
 Explore demographics, preferred participation days and times, desired events, and most importantly, identify residents willing and available to volunteer in the planning and execution process.

 Aren’t community events expensive?

-This is a common misconception when thinking about HOA social committee ideas.
+This is a common misconception when thinking about HOA or COA social committee ideas.
 However, the truth is budget constraints don't have to stop you from creating meaningful experiences for homeowners.
 There are community event solutions that can be applied no matter the HOA or COA's budget.
 It’s not just about hosting fancy and expensive events.
 In fact, each community's social events calendar is unique and tailored to its specific needs.
 While financial considerations are important, it's equally important to align with your association’s long-term goals.

 A community events solution for every budget.Here are a few ways to successfully execute your association's neighborhood event ideas, no matter your budget.
 Let's explore how to customize your activities to fit your community's unique needs while enhancing residents’ lives.